 I’ve heard people say they read the whole Bible every year and of course that is an admirable thing to do.

 Personally, I would find it difficult especially in certain parts where it is just lists of genealogy or I can’t figure out what’s going on.
-So, I have two suggestions.
+I have two suggestions.

-Number one, if you plan to just sit down and read straight through, purchase a chronological Bible.
+First, if you plan to just sit down and read straight through, purchase a chronological Bible.
 Right now I am listening to one.

 In a chronological Bible the editors have organized it in such a way that makes sense.
 For example, when it gets to the books of 1 and 2 Kings, 1 and 2 Chronicles and 1and 2 Samuel they are combined.